Twosday

-Twosday is the name given to Tuesday, February 22, 2022, and an unofficial one-time secular observance held on that day, characterized as a fad.
-The name is a portmanteau of two and tuesday, deriving from the fact that the digits of the date form a numeral palindrome marked by exclusivity or prevalence of the digit 2—when written in different numerical date formats, such as: 22/ [sic], 22/2/22 and 2/22/22.
+Twosday was an unofficial one-time secular observance held on Tuesday, February 22, 2022.
+The name is a portmanteau of two and Tuesday, deriving from the fact that the digits of the date form a numeral palindrome marked by exclusivity or prevalence of the digit 2—when written in different numerical date formats, such as: 22/ [sic], 22/2/22 and 2/22/22.
 It is also an ambigram.
-According to University of Portland professor Aziz Inan, the palindrome is one of the "ubiquitous palindromes", as it retains its defining characteristics globally, despite the differences in national date formats.
-In countries that apply the ISO 8601 international standard for the calendar, there is an additional congruence inasmuch as Tuesday is the second day of the week under this scheme.
+In countries that apply the ISO 8601 international standard for the calendar, there is an additional congruence as Tuesday is the second day of the week under this scheme.

 Anticipation

 The attraction to the date is due to apophenia.
-Twosday was cited as an example of humans being conditioned under societal institutions to notice only some while ignoring other coincidences that surround them.
+Twosday was described by How Stuff Works as an example of humans being conditioned under societal institutions to notice only some while ignoring other coincidences that surround them.
 Attraction to numerology was cited as a reason as well.
+According to University of Portland professor Aziz Inan, the palindrome is one of the "ubiquitous palindromes", as it retains its defining characteristics globally, despite the differences in national date formats.

 In 2016, the website 22-2-22.com was created to count down to the date.
-Snopes wrote about Twosday in 2018, in one of its articles debunking false rumors about special dates—the claim about Twosday was rated as "True", but the concept was criticized insofar "2/22/2022 certainly features a number of 2s, but isn’t it fudging things to use the 22nd day of a year that includes a number other than two?"
+Snopes wrote about Twosday in 2018, in one of its articles debunking false rumors about special dates—the claim about Twosday was rated as "True", but the concept was questioned as follows: "2/22/2022 certainly features a number of 2s, but isn’t it fudging things to use the 22nd day of a year [sic] that includes a number other than two?"

 Events

-The interest surrounding the date was noted as a social media phenomenon, with the hashtag #22222 receiving 58 million views on TikTok.
+The interest surrounding the date was a social media phenomenon, with the hashtag #22222 receiving 58 million views on TikTok.
 Google marked the date with an Easter egg.

-Twosday was marked by festivities in several cities:
+Twosday was marked by festivities in several cities.
+In Prague, a parodical party was organized on the tram line 22 at 22:22 (10:22 pm).
+In Dubai, United Arab Emirates, the Museum of the Future was officially opened to commemorate the palindrome date.
+In schools around the United States, children buried time capsules, and did other activities themed on the number two.